-- 7.3.2 If metering costs are reduced by using profiling where it would not be economic to adapt meters to the new ISP and where we use the higher estimate of benefits, the net welfare effect would be neutral in moving to a 15 minute ISP.
-However, even were profiling to be used there would be a significant net welfare loss if we use the lower estimate of benefits. - 7.3.3 If profiling was not used to reduce metering costs, there would be a net welfare loss from moving to a 15 minute ISP whether high or low benefits were used. - 7.3.4 Individual countries are affected differently by the move to harmonise ISP duration across Europe at 15 minutes.
-Exhibit 56 shows total benefits, costs and net welfare by country for planning case 1, with profiling and high benefits. - 7.3.5 Net benefits accrue to those countries that already have a 15 minute ISP these countries incur no material costs and accrue some cross border benefits related to harmonisation.
-This is shown clearly for the countries Austria to Slovakia, towards the top of Exhibit 56. - 7.3.6 Some countries that change ISP duration in this planning case have a net benefit, e.g. France, the Czech Republic, Italy etc. However, most countries that require a change to ISP duration would see a net welfare loss.
+- 8.3.2 If metering costs are reduced by using profiling where it would not be economic to adapt meters to the new ISP and where we use the higher estimate of benefits, there would be a clear net welfare gain from moving to a 15 minute ISP.
+However, even were profiling to be used there would be a net welfare loss if we use the lower estimate of benefits. - 8.3.3 If profiling was not used to reduce metering costs, the net welfare gain from moving to a 15 minute ISP would be marginal at best, and there could be a significant welfare loss. - 8.3.4 Individual countries are affected differently by the move to harmonise ISP duration across Europe at 15 minutes.
+Exhibit 56 shows total benefits, costs and net welfare by country for planning case 1. - 8.3.5 Net benefits accrue to those countries that already have a 15 minute ISP these countries incur no material costs and accrue some cross border benefits related to harmonisation.
+This is shown clearly for the countries Austria to Slovakia, towards the top of Exhibit 56. - 8.3.6 Some countries that change to ISP duration in this planning case have a net benefit, e.g. France, the Czech Republic, Poland etc. However, most countries that require a change to ISP duration would see a net welfare loss.